-Coronavirus has become widespread throughout the U.S., with some communities experiencing greater impact than others.
-Staying informed and prepared is the best way to minimize risk and protect yourself and your family.
-The Centers for Disease Control and Prevention (CDC) recommends practicing physical distancing, wearing face masks and exercising good hygiene as the most effective ways to mitigate exposure to the virus—keeping you, your family and your community safe.
+Coronavirus cases continue to surge across the United States and worldwide.
+While the recent news about vaccines is positive and provides hope, staying informed and taking proper precautions remain the best ways to minimize risk and protect yourself and your family.
+The Centers for Disease Control and Prevention (CDC) recommends practicing physical distancing, wearing face masks, avoiding indoor gatherings and exercising good hygiene as the most effective ways to mitigate virus transmission—keeping you, your family and your community safe.

 Brad Younggren, MD